-WELCOME TO THE LOIRE VALLEY
+WELCOME TO THE MAJESTIC LOIRE VALLEY!

 Cooking with Corinne in the Loire Valley matches gourmet experiences and cultural adventures.
 The tour starts and ends in Tours, one-hour distance by TGV train from downtown Paris and 1h50 from Charles-de-Gaulle international airport.